Carrie Bradshaw: Background and early life

 Carrie’s life prior to the events of Sex and the City is only briefly referenced.
 She was born on October 10, 1966.
 In season 4's "A Vogue Idea", she mentions she has not seen her father since he left her and her mother when she was five years old.
 In season 3's "Hot Child in the City", she mentions "driving my parents' Oldsmobile without them knowing about it," implying she grew up in a two-parent household.
 In season 6's "Boy, Interrupted", her high school boyfriend Jeremy mentions he is staying in Connecticut, with the implication they grew up there.
 In Sex and the City 2, she states that she moved to Manhattan on June 11, 1986, at age 21.
 In the first film, she states that she has lived in Manhattan for 20 years, though in the series she says at age 35 that she has lived there for a decade.
 In season 4, she tells a photographer that during her early years in the city she was so financially constrained that she would choose to buy Vogue instead of dinner.

-In The Carrie Diaries, which is not canon to Sex and the City, Carrie is from the fictional town of Castlebury, Connecticut, and was raised by her father after the death of her mother with a sister who was never previously mentioned.
+In The Carrie Diaries, which contradicts various details in Sex and the City, Carrie is from the fictional town of Castlebury, Connecticut, and was raised by her father after the death of her mother with a sister who was never previously mentioned.